How to Install Jellyfin Media Server on Ubuntu Linux

 Update Jellyfin Media Server

-Updating Jellyfin Media Server is similar to updating any other package on your system, and you can use the standard apt commands.
+Updating Jellyfin Media Server is similar to updating any other package on your system.
+Specifically, you can use the standard apt commands.

 To check for updates, run the following command: